 While we are worried about what type of wrapping paper to use for the gifts, our ancestors worried about how to ward off the witches.
 Most of the traditions we follow during the holidays were, in fact, created for a completely different reason from what we believe.

 Some of these old traditions have some absurd and eerie backstories that can make our skin crawl.
-Here are 8 popular Christmas traditions and their creepy backgrounds that you need to know about.
+Here are 8 popular Christmas traditions around the world and their creepy backgrounds that you need to know about.

 1. Krampus, the Christmas Devil